 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

-The presence of the Flakmage is important even if you have no Secrets at all, as your opponent will be wary of playing into it.
+The presence of the Arcane Flakmage is important even if you have no Secrets at all, as your opponent will be wary of playing into it.
 Against aggro, it can be a great early game play.
-Cheating out a Secret on turn 3 with Kirin Tor Mage remains one of the best plays in the game, so get this done if you can.
-Once you have Secrets in play, your Sunreaver Spy can be played for a nice +1/+1 buff, but don’t worry about just playing it on turn 2 as a 2 mana 2/3 minion.
-Sometimes you just have to get some stats on the board.
+Cheating out a Secret on turn 3 with Kirin Tor Mage remains one of the best plays in the game, so get this done if you can, and Inconspicuous Rider is a nice way to get a Secret out of your deck and in play.

-The three different Secrets in this deck: Counterspell, Splitting Image and Mirror Entity, should keep your opponent guessing.
+The six different Secrets in this deck: Counterspell, Netherwind Portal, Rigged Faire Game, Ice Barrier, Flame Ward, and Mirror Entity, should keep your opponent guessing.
 This allows you to activate synergies like Cloud Prince, who offers a huge 6 damage Battlecry if you play him when a Secret is active, reminiscent of Medivh's Valet from the One Night in Karazhan expansion.
 This can go face or be targeted at minions, so it might be helpful to save this for some easy removal if needed.

 Secret Mage Mulligan Guide